 Library of Things

-It's not a library in the traditional sense.
-It's a hub of shared resources, which offers access to a vast array of items for borrowing, from trestle tables and tents, to sewing machines and suitcases.
-With the simple ethos of "borrow, use, return, repeat," a Library of Things promotes a culture of sharing and collaboration and builds community connections.
-A Library of Things loans out items to members of its local community, promoting a sharing economy.
-These items can be anything and generally include DIY tools, garden machinery, kitchen appliances, camping gear, event equipment and generally useful household items.
+A Library of Things is not a library in the traditional sense.
+It's a hub of shared resources, offering access to a vast array of items for borrowing — from trestle tables and tents to sewing machines and suitcases.
+With the simple ethos of "borrow, use, return, repeat," a Library of Things promotes a culture of sharing, collaboration, and community connection.
+Items typically include DIY tools, garden machinery, kitchen appliances, camping gear, event equipment, and useful household items.

 Frequently asked questions